 - Destination signs: Look for destination signs and exit in that direction.

 - Exiting: Look to your right, check your mirror and use your turn signal

-Lesson two – yield to emergency vehicles
+Lesson two – emergency vehicles

 - If you have not entered the roundabout, pull over and allow emergency vehicles to pass.